-Evidence suggests penalties that emphasise loss (e.g. of a licence/vehicle) may be more effective at changing behaviour.
-18
+Evidence suggests penalties that emphasise loss (e.g. of a licence/vehicle) may be more effective at changing behaviour.18 ed with that yehicle as ven.

 May increase the perception that Police are holding fleeing drivers to account, particularly if coupled with activities to promote greater awareness.